shivahanifi/attentive-object-detection/src/demo_aod_explained.md

     For errors such as not detecting the YARP or ports or connection make sure to check the `yarp namespace` for both the docker and local machine to be the same.
 (After using it with iCub you need to change them back to the root).
 You may also use `yarp detect` to make sure the local machine can find YARP.
 A final check would be to check the visibility of ports by `yarp name list`.

+<mark>Using the heatmap with values 0-1</mark>

 2. `Unexpected error!!! src is not a numpy array, neither a scalar`

     Using the `raw_hm` which is the direct output of the model was causing this error since it was not converted to a Numpy array. using it after being converted to Numpy solved the problem.

 3. `OpenCV Error: Unsupported format or combination of formats ([Start]FindContours supports only CV_8UC1 images when mode != CV_RETR_FLOODFILL otherwise supports CV_32SC1 images only)`

     This error message suggests that there is an issue with the format or combination of formats of the image being processed by the "FindContours" function in OpenCV.

-The shape of the raw_hm at this step is (1,1), which means (np.array([[a]]))
+    Considering what is written in the error message, the image format should be `CV_8UC1` in our case.
+However, the shape and type of the source image for `cv2.findContours` is as below:
+    ```
+      print(thresh_hm.shape) #(64,64)
+      print(thresh_hm.dtype) #float32
+    ```
+    To convert an image of dtype float32 to the CV_8UC1 format in OpenCV, you need to first scale the pixel values to the range [0, 255], and then convert the data type to uint8 using the astype() method.
+Considering this I will discard the 0-1 values for the heatmap, and use the 0-255 from now on.